sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 Yes.

-The pilot is the correct stage to define how Atlas interacts with sensors that already support PPS, trigger, PTP, or other synchronization methods.
-In these systems, Atlas can serve as the timing backbone or coordination layer across the full sensor domain.
+Atlas supports mixed sensor architectures, including systems that already use PPS, trigger, PTP, GMSL, FPD-Link, or Ethernet timing methods.
+In these deployments, Atlas can serve as the timing backbone or trigger-plane authority across the full sensor domain.

 ---

 ## What if our cameras use GMSL or FPD-Link instead of USB?

-That can be discussed during the pilot scoping phase.

-In these architectures, Atlas may still serve as the control-plane timing authority even when high-speed video data follows a different physical transport path.
+Atlas provides the **sub-microsecond Trigger-Plane for GMSL / FPD-Link deserializers**, acting as the global frame-master even when the video data path bypasses the Atlas USB transport.

+This allows Atlas to remain the timing authority for the camera stack while preserving the native high-speed video architecture.

 ---

 ## Can trigger offsets be scheduled to reduce sensor interference?

 Pilot-specific timing behaviors such as phased trigger scheduling can be reviewed as part of the program scope if the target sensor stack requires them.

+---

+## Can Atlas shed load during low-battery events?

+Pilot architectures may define selective rail shutdown behavior so Atlas can preserve timing authority, health telemetry, and control-plane continuity while disabling higher-draw sensor loads during brownout or degraded power conditions.

 ---